£

 • People aged 16 and above can have the HIPRA (Bimervax) vaccine if other vaccines aren't clinically appropriate.

-If I'm not eligible, can I get a vaccination privately?
+If I'm not eligible, can I get a covid vaccination privately?

-From April, you will be able to get a covid vaccination privately.
-This may be of interest if you live with or have regular contact with someone who is immunosuppressed.
+You can get a covid vaccination privately.
+This may be of interest if you live with, or have regular contact with, someone who is immunosuppressed and you don't qualify for your national vaccination programme.

 How many doses of covid vaccine have people with blood cancer been offered?